administer-org/documentation/AOS/legal/privacy.md

 Attempts to connect directly to any Administer database nodes are blocked and logged accordingly.
 If any Administer Software staff (system administrators, database administrators, developers) or automated systems (Proxmox Firewall, ufw, Unifi, ...) detects abuse, we will make note of the following:

 - Your IP
-- mongo-collected logging information (information on your system and connction method)
+- mongo-collected logging information (information on your system and connection method)

 After said attacks are finished, if we find they are being made in a repeated manner we make abuse reports to your ISP or cloud provider who typically block you from said service.